 Video Game Examples:

 - The Super Mario Bros.
-Game & Watch from the 80's is fixed scrolling, the first example of this trope in the Mario series and maybe even Platformers in general.
+Game & Watch from the 80's is fixed scrolling, the first example of this trope in the Mario series.

 - Inverted in Super Mario Galaxy.
-Only a part of the level 'exists', meaning that stepping outside the 'existing' area drops you in a bottomless pit.
-This gives the net effect the same as a fixed scrolling screen!
+Only a part of the level is manifested physically, meaning that stepping outside the solid area drops you in a bottomless pit.
+Since the ratio of the solid ground moves constantly, this gives the net effect the same as a fixed scrolling screen.

-- Also inverted in parts of Super Mario World and New Super Mario Bros. with some castle levels having those crawling block platforms.
+- Inverted in parts of Super Mario World and New Super Mario Bros. with some castle levels having crawling block platforms.

-- Justified in one New Super Mario Bros. where the entire level takes place on the back on a giant Wiggler.
+- Justified in level 7-3 of New Super Mario Bros.
+1, where the entire level takes place on the back on a giant Wiggler.